-The following code demonstrates how to use the USI module as a SPI slave:
+The following code demonstrates how to use the USI module as a SPI Slave:

 '''

 init:

+ldi

-ldi r16,(1<<USIWM0)|(1<<USICS1)
+r16,(1<<USIWM0)|(1<<USICS1)

+USICR,r16

-out USICR, r16
+out

 . . .

 SlaveSPITransfer:

+USIDR,r16

-out USIDR, r16
+out

 ldi

 r16,(1<<USIOIF)

-out USISR, r16
+out

+USISR,r16

 SlaveSPITransfer_loop:

+in

-in r16, USISR
+r16, USISR

 sbrs r16, USIOIF

 rjmp SlaveSPITransfer_loop

 in

 r16,USIDR

 ret

 '''

 The code is size optimized using only eight instructions (+ ret).
-The code example assumes that the DO is configured as output and USCK pin is configured as input in the DDR register.
-The value stored in register r16 prior to the function is called is transferred to the master device, and when the transfer is completed the data received from the master is stored back into the r16 register.
+The code example assumes that the DO is configured as output and USCK pin is configured as input in the DDR Register.
+The value stored in register r16 prior to the function is called is transferred to the master device, and when the transfer is completed the data received from the Master is stored back into the r16 Register.

 Note that the first two instructions is for initialization only and needs only to be executed once.
-These instructions sets threewire mode and positive edge shift register clock.
-The loop is repeated until the USI counter overflow flag is set.
+These instructions sets Three-wire mode and positive edge Shift Register clock.
+The loop is repeated until the USI Counter Overflow Flag is set.